 Every business is different, every audience segment has different desires and criteria for what and why they love.
 Earning that devotion is hard work.

-BUT...there are small steps a techniques businesses can use to generate more affinity on granular levels.
+BUT...there are small steps and techniques businesses can use to generate more affinity on granular levels.
 Details matter to customers, so even the small things a business can do can make a big difference.

 Here’s one such “hack” that has a couple hundred years of evidence behind it.